Ceryneian Hind: Stag or Hind or female deer

 "Pindar says that in his quest of the hind with the golden horns Hercules had seen "the far-off land beyond the cold blast of Boreas.
-[Hyperborea]" Robert Graves thinks that this myth relates to the Hyperborea.
-Likewise, the theory of Sir William Ridgeway argues that the hind is a reindeer, this being the only species of deer of which the female has antlers" However, Pindar is describing the length and breadth of the chase, not the origin of the deer.
+[Hyperborea]" The theory of Sir William Ridgeway argues that the hind is a reindeer, this being the only species of deer of which the female has antlers" However, Pindar is describing the length and breadth of the chase, not the origin of the deer.
 This female deer is unlikely to be a reference to a reindeer, since castrated male reindeer are the ones who are harnessed and used as draft animals, not females.

 A European female deer bearing antlers, moreover, was not unknown in Greece.
 Recent scholarship documents this phenomenon both in real life and in Greek culture (with images).
 Although rare, female deer who experience unusual levels of testosterone, whether in utero or as a result of an injury or illness, can grow antlers.
 In literature such deer are usually connected in some way with Artemis, e.g. Callimachus' Hymn to Artemis lines 98-106.
 Further, from the Greek Bronze Age on down, there is visual evidence for female deer bearing antlers, a motif that continues into the Byzantine era, as on a relief sculpture in the Ravenna Archaeological Museum (illustrated at D-DAI-ROM 58.913).

-Authoritative primary source translations say the creature was a: